Google Translate Disclaimer

 NDOGN - No Data: Overgrown with Non-target means your water is unsafe to drink.
 It is heavily contaminated with environmental bacteria.

 NDOGT - No Data: Overgrown with Target means your water is unsafe to drink.
-It is heavily contaminated with environmental bacteria with total coliforms and/or E. coli are present.
+It is heavily contaminated with environmental bacteria and total coliforms and/or E. coli are present.

 • Use bottled water or bring your water to a rolling boil for at least one minute and let it cool before using it for drinking, making infant formula, juices, ice, brushing your teeth, and preparing food.